Chandon Wine Company

 Edwin Stewart Underhill, Jr., president of the winery, recruited Charles Fournier from the Veuve Clicquot Ponsardin in Rheims, France to serve as Urbana’s winemaker and production manager.
 1 Fournier introduced several notable French-American hybrid grape varieties, such as the European Vitis vinifera grape, and pushed for the production of champagne.

 Fournier, with Russian born winemaker Alex Brailow, experimented with fermentation processes aimed at producing sparkling wines from Labrusca grapes.
 1 The Charles Gournier Brut Champagne was introduced in 1943 and received a Gold Medal at the San Francisco State Fair in 1950.
-It was the first time that a New York state champagne received such an honor.
+It was the first time that a New York state champagne received such an honour.

 In 1956, Urbana Wine was sold to a San Francisco concern headed by Louis Benoist, president of Almaden Vineyards.
 12 The winery was renamed Gold Seal Vineyards in 1957 1 12 before being sold in 1958 to a New York City group headed by Paul Schlem and Arthur Brody.
 12